Before we look at the land injustices in Kenya, let us talk about land facts in the country.

 The effects of the Arab and British practices on land and the subsequent land injustices in Kenya had detrimental consequences on the indigenous communities during and after the period under colonialism.

-They led to the permanent displacement of entire communities and disruption of socio-cultural and economic life of many communities.
+They led to the permanent displacement of entire communities and the disruption of the socio-cultural and economic life of many communities.

 The British and Arab colonialists were the originators of the land grabbing practice in Kenya.
 The Arabs grabbed the 10-mile Coastal Strip.
 The British grabbed the 20% arable land for their own settlers.
 These practices exposed entire families and succeeding generations to landlessness.